Azure-Samples/llm-lambda-azure-converter/article/Article.md

 }
 ```

-Really nice!, the LLM is testing a success escenario a bad request and an empty input, these are going to be of help to check everything is working properly.
+Really nice!
+The LLM is testing a success scenario, a bad request and an empty input, these are going to be of help to check everything is working properly.

 So how can we know if the code works? and that the tests pass? well we need to build the code and check that we don't have any compile errors, or failed tests.
 In addition we can add our own tests if we have them available, I'm adding this one.